AlexanderLapygin/cra_rtl_msw_react-query/README.md

     </a>
 </div>

-# CRA starter with React Query and testing by RTL and MSW testing
+# CRA starter with React Query and testing with RTL and MSW

 ## Feature tags